awsdocs/amazon-athena-user-guide/doc_source/connectors-docdb.md

 + **disable\_projection\_and\_casing** – \(Optional\) Disables projection and casing\.
 Use if you want to query Amazon DocumentDB tables that use case sensitive column names\.
 The `disable_projection_and_casing` parameter uses the following values to specify the behavior of casing and column mapping:
   + **false** – This is the default setting\.
 Projection is enabled, and the connector expects all column names to be in lower case\.
   + **true** – Disables projection and casing\.
 When using the `disable_projection_and_casing` parameter, keep in mind the following points:
-    + Use of the parameter can result in higher bandwidth usage if your Lambda function is not in the same AWS Region as your Amazon DocumentDB instances\.
+    + Use of the parameter can result in higher bandwidth usage\.
+Additionally, if your Lambda function is not in the same AWS Region as your data source, you will incur higher standard AWS cross\-region transfer costs as a result of the higher bandwidth usage\.
+For more information about cross\-region transfer costs, see [AWS Data Transfer Charges for Server and Serverless Architectures](http://aws.amazon.com/blogs/apn/aws-data-transfer-charges-for-server-and-serverless-architectures/) in the AWS Partner Network Blog\.
     + Because a larger number of bytes is transferred and because the larger number of bytes requires a higher deserialization time, overall latency can increase\.

 ### Specifying connection strings<a name="connectors-docdb-specifying-connection-strings"></a>